Abhiramrkrishna/DSP-Project/README.md

 - License.txt

-- [ECGData.mat] : holds the data used in this project
+- [ECGData.mat]: holds the data used in this project

 We are given an ECG signal for the classification process.

-In general people can be divided in three groups:
+In general, people can be divided into three groups:
 - persons with cardiac arrhythmia (ARR)
 - persons with congestive heart failure (CHF), and
 - persons with normal sinus rhythms (NSR).
-The goal of this PStA is to classify human electrocardiogram (ECG) signals using the Short Time Fourier Transformation and the Continuous Wavelet Transform (CWT) and deep convolutional neural networks (CNNs).
+The goal of this PStA is to classify human electrocardiogram (ECG) signals using the Short Time Fourier Transformation the Continuous Wavelet Transform (CWT) and deep convolutional neural networks (CNNs).
 The resulting CNNs shall be used to classify the given ECG signal to ARR, CHF, and NSR, respectively.

 To store the preprocessed data of each category, first create ECG data directories dataDir1 and dataDir2 inside tempdir.
 We rename the dataDir1 as 'Scalograms' and dataDir2 as 'Spectrograms' for our convenience to execute Continuous Wavelet Transformation and Short-Time Fourier Transformation.
 Then create three subdirectories in both Scalograms and Spectrograms named after each ECG category